Ian19/Arminia/README.md

 The following features are functioning:
 - 3D viewer UI
 - 2D viewer and skill tree UI
-- Geogebra integration with constructions and math papers
+- Geogebra integration with constructions and math papers (
 - user accounts
 - general website functionality and theme

+The following content is available:
+- The 64 Tetrahedron Grid Information Sysem has content and can be access through the 3D Viewer
+- The Vesica Piscis Skill is complete and can be accessed through the 2D Skill Viewer
+- The Schwarzschild Proton Paper by Nassim Harramein is 25% complete with the CAS

 The following features are either not functioning or incomplete:
 - persistent skill tracking